mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/pluggable-widgets/pluggable-widgets-studio-apis.md

 The `preview` export is expected to be a `class` or `function` representing a `React` component.
 This component, the values object (see the [Values API](#values) section above), and the following properties will be rendered along with the values as properties:

 * `readOnly` (`boolean`): `true` if the widget is read-only (for example, if it is configured to be so due to the `Editability` system property, or if it is inside a read-only data view)
-* `className` (`string`): the classes from the system, which will include manually configured classes through the `class` property in Studio Pro, and the classes resulting from configured design properties
+* `class` (`string`): the classes from the system, which will include manually configured classes through the `class` property in Studio Pro, and the classes resulting from configured design properties
 * `style` (`string`): a string representation of the styles as entered in the `style` property in Studio Pro

 Assuming a pluggable widget with the string properties `content` and `style`, the following shows a simple preview component: